 ABOUT BETTY X

-Betty X is an American performance artist, singer, songwriter, and activist.
+Betty X is an American artist, singer, and songwriter from Seattle, WA.

-Considering herself primarily as a conceptual artist and performer rather than a singer, Betty X’s sardonic wit and unapologetic temperament is mirrored in both her music and her powerful stage performances.
+Although she considers herself to be more of a conceptual artist and a performer rather than a singer, her sardonic wit and unapologetic temperament is mirrored in both her music and her powerful vocal performances.
 Her music has been described as everything from enigmatic and surreal to aggressive and hostile, with lyrics that are often cleverly disguised social commentary.

-With a background in fine art, Betty got her start in music back in the 90’s when she formed the sleazy and provocative art rock band, Salon Betty.
+With a background in fine art, she got her start in music back in the 90’s when she formed the sleazy and provocative art rock band Salon Betty.
 As the years progressed, her music steadily grew darker, heavier and more politically-charged.
 She eventually disbanded Salon Betty to focus on a solo career.

-In the years that followed, Betty X went on to become one of the most recognized female names in performance art and genre-bending rock music, having worked with iconic legends like Pigface and Ministry.
+In the years that followed, she went on to become one of the most recognized female names in underground performance art and genre-bending rock music, having performed on stage with iconic legends like Pigface and Ministry.

 Recently, it’s all come full circle with her latest studio EP, Bad Juju — a surreal and paranormal Lynchian head-trip set against a dark and sultry blues noir backdrop.
 While not as abrasive and hard as her earlier solo work, it’s a perfect melding of the swanky and lighthearted art rock of Salon Betty and her hard-hitting dark experimental metal material.

 “This is the REAL DEAL…in all it’s SWANKY GLORY.”